Celebrating Lammas in 2026

 Get crafty with Lammas-inspired projects

-Crafting can be a wonderful and meaningful way to celebrate this time of abundance and gratitude!
-Your witches at Tragic Beautiful will be celebrating the grain harvest with the creation of corn dolls.
+Crafting is a gorgeous way to honour abundance because it turns gratitude into something tangible.
+Your witches at Tragic Beautiful will be celebrating the grain harvest by making corn dolls (also called grain mothers).

 Create herb bundles

-Harvest, forage or buy herbs and flowers that represent the season such as sunflowers, clover, ivy, marigold, peony, rosemary, basil, apple leaf, rose & rose hip and gather them together by their stems.
+Harvest, forage, or buy seasonal herbs and blooms like sunflowers, clover, ivy, marigold, peony, rosemary, basil, apple leaf, rose, and rose hip, then gather them by the stems.

 Enjoy your bounty, Tragics!

 Want to learn more about Lammas?
-Check out of blog on Lammas Rituals and our blog on Decorating Your Lammas Altar!
+Check out our blog on Lammas Rituals and our blog on Decorating Your Lammas Altar!